seaslicensing/seaslicensing.github.io/index.md

 * [https://github.com/orgs/upenn/sso/sign_up](https://github.com/orgs/upenn/sso/sign_up)

-The first time you log into the UPenn organization via SSO, you will need to associate your PennKey login or email address with your GitHub account.
+Note that you can associate your Penn WebLogin SSO identity with any of your GitHub accounts, but only one can be associated at a time.
 You will also be required to enable [Two-factor authentication](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/accessing-github-using-two-factor-authentication) on your GitHub account, if you haven't done so already.

 **WARNING:** GitHub is *not* suitable for storing sensitive information, including:

 * Data subject to FERPA rules
 * HIPAA protected information
-* Secrets such as passwords or private keys
+* Unencrypted secrets such as passwords or private keys

 #### Why use Penn's Enterprise Github?